amosjyng/yang/yin.md

     "The target of an implement command."
 );

-uses_attribute_logic.implement_with(
-    3,
-    "Marks an archetype and all its descendants as requiring attribute-specific logic during generation."
-);

 newly_defined.implement_with(
     4,
     "Marks an archetype and all its descendants as having been newly defined as part of this particular build."